 As part of its mission statement, UD declares: “The University is dedicated to the recovery of the Christian intellectual tradition, and to the renewal of Catholic theology in fidelity to the Church and in constructive dialogue with the modern world.”

 There are 29 majors rooted in the typical liberal arts disciplines.
-Included are classics degrees in Greek or Latin and a studio arts program.
+Included are classics degrees in Greek or Latin and a studio arts program, and nursing and engineering are available through cooperative degree programs.
 But unlike most contemporary universities with a range of departments and majors, UD students must take half of their courses in the thorough core curriculum to receive an undergraduate degree.

 “A quality, rigorous liberal arts education is becoming rarer and rarer in the 21st century, as the vocational, pragmatic, job-oriented approach to education becomes more and more pervasive,” says Thomas W. Keefe, who became the eighth president of the University in 2010.
 “I believe that a liberal arts education is integral to humanity and human culture, and it is vitally important to the survival and flourishing of American and Western civilization.”

 More than 80 percent of UD alumni attend graduate or professional schools.
-The University also claims six bishops, 225 priests, and 70 religious brothers and sisters among its alumni.
+The University also claims seven bishops, 225 priests, and 70 religious brothers and sisters among its alumni.

-UD reaches out to the broader Catholic community through its School of Ministry, which holds annual ministry conferences that draw more than 4,000 participants.
+UD reaches out to the broader Catholic community through its School of Ministry, which holds annual ministry conferences that draw nearly 5,500 participants.
 In addition, UD has benefited from interaction with other Catholic entities.
 It has had a long relationship with a number of religious orders, including the Cistercians, Franciscans, Dominicans, Sisters of Saint Mary of Namur, and School Sisters of Notre Dame.

-Tuition at UD is comparable to other private institutions in the area: $40,960 for tuition, room, board, and fees.
+Tuition at UD is comparable to other private institutions in the area: $43,150 for tuition, room and board.
 The University provides generous financial aid and participates in federal grant and loan programs.

 In addition to its orthodox Catholicism, the University is widely respected for intellectual rigor and quality of teaching.
 Ninety percent of the full-time undergraduate and graduate faculty hold a doctorate or highest degree in their field.
-An impressive 85 percent of pre-med and 90 percent of pre-law graduates are accepted into professional schools.
+An impressive 85 percent of pre-med students are accepted into medical schools, and the average LSAT score for graduates is in the 75th percentile.

 Resisting the nationwide trend of making colleges more like training centers, UD requires a two-year sequence of 60 credit hours as follows: four courses each in English and history, three in philosophy, two in theology (Scripture and Church history/theology), and one each in economics, politics, biological science, physical science, fine arts, and mathematics.
 Students must also reach an intermediate level in a classical or modern language.

-Nearly 80 percent of the students, most in their sophomore year, participate in the Rome Program.
+Nearly 80 percent of undergraduate students, most in their sophomore year, participate in the Rome Program.
 The 15-credit semester is no vacation, and it is widely respected as one of the best in higher education.
-Students live and study in a villa with a vineyard outside of Rome, complete with a 108-student residence hall and athletic facilities.
+Students live and study in a 12-acre villa with a vineyard outside of Rome, complete with a 114-student residence hall and athletic facilities.
 The Pope’s summer residence, Castel Gandolfo, is visible from the campus.
-Students are immersed in the culture and intellectual tradition as they study Western Civilization I, Art and Architecture of Rome, Western Theological Tradition, Philosophy of Man, and Literary Tradition III.
+Students are immersed in the culture and intellectual tradition as they study Western Civilization I, Art and Architecture of Rome, Western Theological Tradition, The Human Person, and Literary Tradition III.

 Students benefit from several domestic institutes located at UD.
 These include the Center for Thomas More Studies, which sponsors courses, conferences, and publications related to the 16th-century English saint.

 The University invites students to experience an authentically Catholic environment “where faith plays a significant role in every aspect of life.”
-Students have access through campus ministry to daily Mass, reconciliation, Bible study, and community service.
+Students have access through campus ministry to daily Mass, Confession, retreats, and community service.

 Masses are offered daily at the campus Church of the Incarnation where there are four Sunday Masses, including one on Saturday night.
 Confessions are heard six times a week and by appointment.